RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ---

-This step shows how to inject faults and test the resiliency of your application.
+This step will walk you through how to use **fault injection** to test the end-to-end failure recovery capability of the application as a whole.
+An incorrect configuration of the failure recovery policies could result in unavailability of critical services.
+Examples of incorrect configurations include incompatible or restrictive timeouts across service calls.

-Istio provides a set of failure recovery features that can be taken advantage of by the services in an application.
+**Istio** provides a set of failure recovery features that can be taken advantage of by the services in an application.
 Features include:

 * Timeouts